Empowering Communities to Co-Manage their Fisheries

 With coastal communities spread out across large areas, a traditional top-down approach to managing their fisheries rarely works.
 Rare’s Fish Forever program works to empower local communities to co-manage their local fisheries with their local government.
 At the core of this approach is a type of marine protected area called Managed Access with Reserves.

 What is “Managed Access with Reserves?”

 Managed Access with Reserves (MA+R) is a fisheries management system, which pairs sustainable use and protection of coastal waters to yield positive outcomes for people and nature.
 The system consists of two parts:

 - Managed Access.
-Areas of water mapped, legally established, and managed cooperatively between local government and local fishers, who enjoy exclusive rights to fish in the area.
+Areas of water mapped, legally established, and managed cooperatively between local government and local fishers, who enjoy preferential rights to fish in the area.

 - Reserves.
-Areas within or adjacent to the Managed Access area where fishing is off limits so that fish populations can regenerate and spill over into the fishing grounds.
+Areas within or adjacent to the Managed Access area where fishing is off limits so that habitats and fish populations can regenerate.

 What is the benefit of communities and local governments co-managing their fisheries?